NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 9.md

 If this man were not from God, He could do nothing."

 ###### 34
 They answered him, "You were born entirely in sins, and are you teaching us?"
-So they put him out.Jesus Affirms His Deity
+So they put him out.

+### Jesus Affirms His Deity

 ###### 35
 Jesus heard that they had put him out, and finding him, He said, **"Do you believe in the Son of Man?"**